christineymshen/christineymshen.github.io/_pages/about.md

 I enjoy studying statistical theory and hope to be able to develop theories and methodologies.
 I find myself drawn to further studies of mathematics.
 I like coding, especially algorithmic optimization -- I'm obsessed with (even just temporarily) reducing entropy in my life in every possible way.
 Generally I'm curious to learn about different perspectives to look at the world.

 Outside of Statistics, a few things I've been enjoying doing regularly are: yoga, meditation, and tennis.

-<h5>The icon on this webpage is the Chinese character of my last name, said to be written by Xizhi Wang, or at least in his calligraphy style I guess.</h5>